rinhugs/D2-Game-Mechanics/Perks/S20 Lightfall/Keep Away.md

 # Keep Away
 ## TLDR
 When no enemies are within 15 meters, buffs this weapon’s range, reload speed, and accuracy.

-Specific Bonuses:
 * +10 Range
 * +30 Reload
 * -10% Accuracy cone size